BEES & TREES FARM

 Beautiful Christmas Trees Don't Just Happen

 It It takes a lot to grow a pretty Christmas tree.
-It’s a long-term process often taking 10 years or more for a tree to grow to 6’tall.
-In that time a tree farmer has to worry about the small sapling he planted making it through; drought, pests, deer that use trees to rub the velvet off their antlers, being stepped on by little feet searching for larger trees in the snow at Christmas time and, like 2018, drowning—from way too much rain and 2019 drought from not enough rain!
-The rains of and drought have killed a number of our trees here at Bees & Trees.
-Additionally, we do not spray our trees with pesticides because we're raising bees and we don't want to hurt them.
+It’s a long-term process often taking 10 years or more for a tree to grow to 6’ tall.
+In that time a tree farmer has to worry about the small sapling he planted making it through; drought, pests, deer that use trees to rub the velvet off their antlers, being stepped on by little feet searching for larger trees in the snow at Christmas time and, like earlier this year a drought following by a near drowning!
+Over the years, the rains and droughts have killed a number of our trees here at Bees & Trees.
+That added to the fact that we do not spray our trees with pesticides because we raise bees and you have a lot that can happen to a poor little Christmas tree.

-While there are many ways to shear a tree, we hire professionals who, using very long and very sharp knives, hand shear every single tree--beautifully.
+While there are many ways to shear a tree, we hire professionals who, using very long and very sharp knives.
+These folks hand shear every single tree--beautifully.
 It is really an amazing thing to watch.
 Trees are best sheared in the summer and so it is typically very hot when this work is done.
 You can watch our professionals shearing our trees by clicking here.

 About the trees we grow